 If you’re looking to take public transport, you will find bus services running directly to the airport or to Birmingham International train station.

-There is also a free and frequent Air Rail Link from the station, which takes you to the terminal in just two minutes.
+There is also a free and frequent Air-Rail from the station, which takes you to the terminal in just two minutes.

 To find out about our other services, head to our terminal facilities page.